Navigating Child Custody and Parents Rights in Tennessee

 Does Tennessee have 'Child Custody'?

-To be clear, the State of Tennessee doesn’t recognize “child custody”.
-Tennessee has what is known as “parenting time”.
+The State of Tennessee doesn’t recognize “child custody”.
+To be clear, Tennessee has what is known as “parenting time”.
 In some cases, a parent might receive more parenting time than the other.
-Therefore the court generally tries for an arrangement allowing both parents the maximum participation possible in their children’s lives.
+Therefore, the court generally tries for an arrangement allowing both parents the maximum participation possible.
+As a family law attorney, I understand the importance of having both parents in children’s lives.
+To that end, I will fight to make sure that you are treated equally and fairly in your legal case.

-The legal standard in deciding who parents and what is a “best interest” of the child analysis: If there is parenting litigation, you must be able to show the judge that the child is better off with you.
+The legal standard in deciding who parents and what is the “best interest” of the child is analysis by the court.
+Therefore, if there is parenting litigation, you must be able to prove to the court that the child is better off with you.

 Tennessee Child Custody Requirements

 There are several requirements to adopt a child in the state of Tennessee.
-For adoption to proceed, a residence in Tennessee must be maintained for at least six months.
+For adoption or “child custody” to proceed.
+First, a residence in Tennessee must be maintained for at least six months.
 Second, adoptees must have had physical custody of the child to start with or be able to show the court that they have the right to receive physical custody of the child.
-Third, a home study must be completed.
-Furthermore, most potential adoptive parents must undergo a home study to determine if the home is an appropriate place for the child.
+Third, a home study must be completed, for instance.
+Most potential adoptive parents must undergo a home study.
+Additionally, home studies determine if the home is an appropriate place for the child.
 Instances in which a home study may be waived, occur when the potential parents are also foster parents to the child or the home has already been approved as part of a prior case.

 Child Custody Approval Process